 For more details, go here}: Insert HTML Snippet – WordPress Plugin

-EmbedIt Pro gives you similar functionality to the previously described plugin, with some added features.
+EmbedIt Pro gives you similar functionality to the HTML Snippets plugin, with some additional features.

-To create a new snippet, click on HTML Snippets > Add New, add your code, give your snippet a name and click the Publish (or Update) …
+To create a shortcode, click on HTML Snippets > Add New, paste your code, give your snippet a name and click the Publish (or Update) …

 (Shortcode – EmbedIt Pro)

-You will see that two new menu buttons have been added to your Visual Editor menu toolbar: HTML Snippet and Custom Field…
+You will notice that two new menu items will get added to your Editor menu toolbar: Embed HTML Snippet and Embed From Custom Field…

-(The plugin adds new menu items to the WordPress visual editor)
+(EmbedIt Pro adds new menu items to the WordPress visual editor toolbar)

-You can use the HTML Snippet button to add shortcodes to your content.
-With the cursor location selected, click on the HTML Snippet button to select and insert your snippet shortcode into the text …
+You can use the HTML Snippet button to add shortcodes to your posts.
+With the cursor location selected, click on the HTML Snippet button to select and insert the snippet into the text …

-(Use the menu buttons to insert shortcodes into your posts.)
+(You can use the HTML Snippet button to insert shortcodes into your content.)

-A popup window will display on your screen allowing you to insert any of the HTML Snippets you have stored.
-Select the HTML Snippet you would like to embed into your page/post and click OK to proceed …
+A pop-up window will display on your screen allowing you to insert any HTML Snippets you have saved.
+Type in the name of the HTML Snippet you would like to add into your post or page and click OK to proceed …

-The shortcode will be inserted into the content …
+The shortcode will be placed in the location of your cursor …